🎉Grand Opening: June 2026

 Can a knocked-out tooth be saved?

 In many cases, a knocked-out permanent tooth may be successfully replanted if appropriate steps are taken promptly.
 The likelihood of a positive outcome depends on several factors, including how quickly the tooth is replanted or stored in a suitable medium, the condition of the root surface, and how soon professional dental care is received.
 Ideally, the tooth should be replanted or placed in milk within 30 minutes.
+However, every situation is different, and your dentist will assess the individual circumstances during a clinical examination to determine the most appropriate course of action.

 How long can a knocked-out tooth survive outside the mouth?

 The critical cells on the root surface of a knocked-out tooth begin to deteriorate within approximately 30 minutes if the tooth is left dry.
 However, if the tooth is kept moist — particularly in milk — these cells may survive for a longer period, potentially up to one to two hours.
 This is why proper storage is so important.
+The sooner the tooth is replanted or placed in a suitable storage medium and professional dental care is sought, the better the potential outcome.
+Your dentist will advise you based on the specific circumstances of your case.

 Should I put a knocked-out tooth in water?